cecid/hermes-docs/docs/source/communicating_hermes2_through_web_service.rst

 **-- SOAP Request Message --**

-The Message History Web Service requires only one element with namespace URI **http://service.as2.edi.cecid.hku.hk/** and namespace prefix **tns**.
+The Message History Web Service requires only one element with namespace URI http://service.as2.edi.cecid.hku.hk/ and namespace prefix :code:`tns`.

 A sample SOAP request for the Message History Web Service is shown below: